gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 ---
 published: true
 ---
 Recently I ran into an interesting issue at work which led to a pretty neat solution.
 The renderer I was working with is capable of exporting the contents of the viewport to an image by rendering them to a buffer and saving the resulting color and alpha to disk.
 There is an issue with this approach though: if the background is fully transparent (black background with $$\alpha = 0$$) and some of the rendered meshes are semi-transparent, the resulting image will not look correct when blended afterwards.
 Is there a way to save an image that will still support blending?
+Lets find out.

 ![Alpha blending with the over operator]({{site.baseurl}}/img/over_operator.png)